 Link-Up (Qld) helps Stolen Generations survivors and descendants reunite with family, country and culture.
-Our core service is tracing family history and organising reunions, whether in person, at a gravesite, or on traditional Country.
+Our core service is tracing family history and organising reunions, whether in person, at a gravesite, or on traditional country.

 We work closely with each client to: